About the Conference

 NHC 2022 will take place November 10-13.

-Registration opens in July!
+Registration is open!
 To stay apprised of all NHC updates, please subscribe to the Federation’s Monthly Update.

 Main conference sessions take place Thursday, November 10 through Sunday, November 13, 2022, with various tours and museum offerings on Wednesday, November 9 and Sunday, November 13.
 Click the button to see the Schedule-at-a-Glance.